-Though Wall Street may not thoroughly rally around Satya Nadella to succeed Steve Ballmer as CEO at Microsoft, I believe this so-called “safe choice” is a compelling one because it signals a radical shift in management style at the company.
+Though Wall Street may not thoroughly rally aroundto succeed Steve Ballmer as CEO at Microsoft, I believe this so-called “safe choice” is a compelling one because it signals a radical shift in management style at the company.

 Nadella is described as smart, persuasive and likeable.
 He’s also known as a great communicator and collaborator.
 These are not attributes used very often to describe Ballmer or Bill Gates.